gis-ops/tutorials/general/foss_routing_engines_overview.md

 #### Disadvantages

 - **RAM requirements**: Similar to Graphhopper, but even worse.
 For preprocessing and for running the graphs with the highest routing performance, the OSM planet needs at least 128 GB RAM servers **per profile**.
 - **Customizability**: Similar to Graphhopper.
 Additional profiles must be developed in Java source code.
+And often you'll have to adjust two projects: openrouteservice **and** Graphhopper.

 ### pgRouting